stfalcon-studio/lost-and-found/README.md

 $ php app/check.php
 ```

-If you get any warnings or recommendations, fix these now before moving on.
+If you got any warnings or recommendations, fix them before moving on.

 #### Setting up permissions for directories `app/cache/` and `app/logs`